-- 39 In sum, development pathways can lead to different emission levels and different capacities and - 40 opportunities to mitigate (medium evidence, high agreement).
-Thus, focusing on shifting development - 41 pathways can lead to larger systemic sustainability benefits.
+In sum, development pathways can lead to different emission levels and different capacities and opportunities to mitigate (medium evidence, high agreement).
+Thus, focusing on shifting development pathways can lead to larger systemic sustainability benefits.

+4.3.2.4 Integrating Mitigation Considerations Requires Non-marginal Shifts in Development Pathways

-42 4.3.2.4 Integrating mitigation considerations requires non-marginal shifts in development pathways key element in its NDC that can in the long run, not only provide energy security and contribute to mitigation, but can simultaneously contribute to economic growth, improved energy access and additional employment opportunities, if appropriate policies and measures are carefully planned and implemented.
-However, the environmental implications of the transition need to be carefully examined with regard to the socio-economic implications in light of the potential of other alternatives like green hydrogen, nuclear or CCUS.
+Concerns about mitigation are already being introduced in national development plans, as there is evidence that development strategies and pathways can be carefully designed so as to align towards multiple priorities and achieve greater synergistic benefits.
+For example, India's solar programme is a key element in its NDC that can in the long run, not only provide energy security and contribute to mitigation, but can simultaneously contribute to economic growth, improved energy access and additional employment opportunities, if appropriate policies and measures are carefully planned and implemented.
+However, the environmental implications of the transition need to be carefully examined with regard to the socio-economic implications in light of the potential of other alternatives like green hydrogen, nuclear or carbon capture, use and storage (CCUS).
 Similarly, South Africa National Development Plan (2011) also integrates transition to low-carbon as part of the country development objectives (Box 4.5).